docarray/docarray/docs/user_guide/storing/index_elastic.md

 To delete a nested data, you need to specify the `id`.

 !!! note
     You can only delete `Doc` at the top level.
-Deletion of the `Doc` on the lower level is not supported yet.
+Deletion of `Doc`s on lower levels is not yet supported.

 ```python
 # example of delete nested and flat index